John Thomas Lesley - 12th Mayor Of Tampa

 Term: March 1, 1869 - October 4, 1869

 At the end of 1865, Tampa resembled a ghost town.
-The majority of residents had left the city during the war (although a significant number eventually returned), the economic condition was dismal and there was no municipal government.
-The election of Edward Clarke as mayor on October 25, 1866 was unable to substantially improve conditions.
+The majority of residents had left the city during the war and there was no municipal government.
+The election of Edward A. Clarke as Mayor on October 25, 1866, was unable to substantially improve conditions.
 Clarke's administration was confronted with an empty treasury, yellow fever epidemics and frequent unrest in the city.
 The situation worsened with arrival of federal troops and administrators to impose the Reconstruction policies established by the U.S. Congress.
 Deeply resented by the population, soldiers and federal civil authorities were subjected to frequent harassment.
-In response, both federal military and civil authorities used their position to make life even more miserable for the resident population.

 The antagonism between federal authorities and Tampa residents was the foundation for John Lesley's mayoral campaign in early 1869.
 He campaigned on a single platform that Tampa's charter should be revoked by the state legislature due to the City's destitute financial condition.
 The majority of residents agreed and Lesley was elected mayor on March 1, 1869.
-While a city clerk, treasurer and a city council was elected, the Lesley Administration did little more than wait until the state legislature revoked Tampa's Charter due to a inactive government.
+While a City Clerk, Treasurer and a City Council was elected, the Lesley Administration did little more than wait until the state legislature revoked Tampa's Charter due to an inactive government.
 On October 4, 1869, the state legislature responded as expected and revoked the City's charter.
 When the news reached Tampa, Lesley and other City officials resigned their positions.
 The Hillsborough County government appropriated all City properties and assumed responsibility for providing educational and other principal services to Tampa's residents.
-Tampa's status as a non-chartered city continued until August 1873 when residents voted to re-incorporate the city.
+Tampa's status as a non-chartered city continued until August 1873 when residents voted to reincorporate the city.

 After resigning, Lesley returned to his business ventures.
 In 1872, he sold his lumber mill to raise cattle for the lucrative Cuban market and accumulated a fortune.
 Lesley was also one of the founders of the First National Bank and the Tampa Electric Company which, in 1887, installed the first electric traffic lights in Tampa.
-In 1876, Lesley was elected to the state Legislature and was re-elected in 1882 and 1886.
-He later campaigned and won a seat in the state senate and was one of the members of the constitutional convention that drafted the present state constitution.
+In 1876, Lesley was elected to the Florida Legislature and was reelected in 1882 and 1886.
+He later campaigned and won a seat in the Florida Senate and was one of the members of the Constitutional Convention.